sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide21.png)

 So, to optimize this use case, we changed the String representation by adding optional references to the prefix and length.
 Assume we have two strings WASM and IO.
-If we concatenate them we will get an object referencing the left string and share the array with the right one.
+If we concatenate them, we will get an object referencing the left string and share the array with the right one.
 It could be chained like this, until we fold it.
 It’s folded on demand on all other operations Now it’s good on concatenations.
-In the future, we can consider improving builtin String for over cases but there is a better option.
+In the future, we can consider improving builtin String for over cases, but there is a better option.

 ![](/images/wasmio23/slide22.png)